The World of Peacock Bass

 - New Bolivian Visa Requirements

-- We Get Mail (El Nino Pattern in Play For Early Season, Video In The Jungle, Lure Help For First Trip, 14 K Gold Peacock, Peru Payara On The Fly, Heard of Central
+We Get Mail (El Nino Pattern in Play For Early Season, Video In The Jungle, Lure Help For First Trip, 14 K Gold Peacock, Peru Payara On The Fly, Heard of Central American Peacocks?)

 - CLUB CONCIERGE

-Supporting Member Agents and Outfitters are once again extending some fantastic offers to those signing up for (or renewing their membership with) our 3-Year PBA Executive
+Member Agents and Outfitters are once again extending some fantastic offers to those signing up for (or renewing their membership with) our 3-Year PBA Executive Individual

-when you renew (most will renew in December).
-To do so, you simply sign up for the 3-Year Executive
+renew (most will renew in December).
+To do so, you simply sign up for the 3-Year Executive Individual

-Individual Membership for just $129.95.
-You'll receive 3 years of PBA eZines and benefits AND one $250 Trip Discount Certificate which is valid anytime after enrollment and
+Membership for just $129.95.
+You'll receive 3 years of PBA eZines and benefits AND one $250 Trip Discount Certificate

-before April 1, 2011 at your choice of one of the 11-plus participating operations/destinations.
-They currently include: Acute Angling - Paul Reiss, Worldwide
+which is valid at your choice of one of the 11-plus participating operations/destinations.
+From our

-Certificate participants, you'll be able to choose from more than 8 yachts/houseboats and 9 camps/lodges in Brazil and Venezuela.
+Certificate participants, you'll be able to choose from more than 8 yachts/houseboats and 9 camps/lodges in Brazil, Mexico and Venezuela.
 Certificate Value:

 Participating Supporting Members will schedule and confirm an individual